ChristienChapman/Windows-10-for-PlayStation-2/README.md

 This project was made for the glory of God and the fun of programming.
 Make sure you read the Bible and believe in God.
 Nothing would be possible without His blessing and grace.

 Windows 10 for PlayStation 2 is a Plushie Studios project (2023-2024).
 The source code and programming are available to all and are not copyrighted.
 You may use our code for whatever purposes you desire.
 Microsoft does not, and is in no way a part of the development of this operating system.
 We do not intend to impersonate or falsely mislead users that this is a Microsoft product.
 The intention of this operating system is to imitate Windows 10 as closely as possible with completely original source code.
 This operating system was developed using PS2SDK and Enceladus.

+## Discord server for development: https://discord.gg/HSbASGDgmY

+Feel free to contibute to this project and help make this operating system more viable and functional!

+### Installation:

+Copy the System folder to the root of your USB Drive and place Windows 10.elf anywhere you wish.
+Once you run Windows 10.elf it will begin the Windows 10 Setup Assistant which will install the operating system.

+### Features:

+Support for USB Keyboards.

+Support for wav audio format alongside the ability to pull album covers.

+Basic operating system functions such as a desktop, cursor, buttons, and data storage.

+A file explorer.

+Command Prompt for managing the operating system.

+Registry Editor to allow for the creation of registries and variables which can be used by applications.

+A calculator with basic mathematical logic.

+A fully featured Settings application with personalization features.

+Screensaver.

+Security checks and priveleges.

+And much more!